-As used in this report filed on form 10-K for the year ended December 31, 2022 ("2022 Annual Report" or "this Report"), the following abbreviations and terms have the meanings listed below.
+As used in this report filed on form 10-K for the year ended December 31, 2023 ("2023 Annual Report" or "this Report"), the following abbreviations and terms have the meanings listed below.
 In addition, the terms "Gulf Island," "the Company," "we," "us" and "our" refer to Gulf Island Fabrication, Inc. and its consolidated subsidiaries, unless the context clearly indicates otherwise.
 Certain terms defined below may be redefined separately within this Report when we believe providing a definition upon the first use of the term will assist users of this Report.
 Unless and as otherwise stated, any references in this Report to any agreement means such agreement and all schedules, exhibits and attachments in each case as amended, restated, supplemented or otherwise modified to the date of filing this Report.

-2021 Financial Statements Our Financial Statements for the year ended December 31, 2021 and related notes, filed with the SEC on Form 10-K on March 22, 2022.
+2022 Annual Report Our annual report for the year ended December 31, 2022, filed with the SEC on Form 10-K on March 28, 2023.